semgrep/semgrep-docs/docs/managing-findings.md

 <TriageStatuses />

 :::info
-For more information, see [Getting started with Semgrep Cloud Platform](/semgrep-app/getting-started-with-semgrep-app/) and [Managing findings in Semgrep Cloud Platform](/semgrep-app/findings/).
+For more information, see [Getting started with Semgrep Cloud Platform](/semgrep-cloud-platform/getting-started/) and [Managing findings in Semgrep Code](/semgrep-code/findings/).
 :::

 <MoreHelp />